screen-shot-2017-04-25-at-16-35-41Nails and chemotherapy

 • Systemic diseases such as psoriasis

-• Recent general infection or malnutrition
+• Recent general infection or poor nutrition

 Moisturising balms: Many patient advocacy groups advise massaging moisturising balms into the nail bed, based on assumptions that oiling skin around the cuticles could improve compliance, thus preventing splitting which can be a route for infection and damage the nail bed.
-Although this seems intuitively beneficial there were no studies to support this practice or advise which balms to use and hence one of the rationale for the polybalm study.
+Although this seems intuitively beneficial there were no studies to support this practice or advise which balms to use and hence one of the rationale for the Polybalm® study.

-General dietary measures see our Nail Health page
+General dietary measures See Nail Health page

 For more information: